 Our teachers bring a wealth of experience and knowledge to the highest quality of teaching.
 They have devoted their lives and careers to sharing the benefits of Yoga and Meditation, and embody PranaShanti’s own spirit of continuous education.

 Anne Wanda Tessier is an E-RYT 500 certified yoga teacher and trainer.
 Anne took a leave from her busy routine and set out to complete her RYT 200 hatha yoga teacher training in Bali, Indonesia in 2013.
 At the time, she was finding it tough to balance a healthy lifestyle, work, while also maintaining her yoga practice.
 She wanted to fully understand the benefits of regular yoga on the body, mind and spirit, and came back restored and ready to share her knowledge with others.
 She completed several trainings focusing primarily on restorative, yin, pranayama, and meridian yoga.
 She received her RYT- 500 Certification from PranaShanti Yoga center in 2018.

 Life’s daily routines can be overwhelming, and Anne finds that yoga can help find balance, restore the body and find calm in our day to day life.
-Anne has studied with Judith Hanson Lasater has also assisted Judith in her in several trainings.
+Anne has studied with Judith Hanson Lasater and has also assisted Judith in her in several trainings.
 Anne is a certified Relax and Renew ® Restorative Yoga Trainer and offers individual and group classes.

 In her classes, Anne’s calm and confident voice guides you through a practice that is suitable for beginners and advanced, offering various options throughout the class.
 Focusing on accessibility, breathing techniques and offering options for all students, Anne’s aim is to make it a safe and welcoming environment where students are comfortable, supported and safe throughout the class.
 She enjoys teaching classes based on themes that relate to daily life and enjoys sharing her knowledge of how yoga can help promote health and overall wellbeing.

-When she is not teaching yoga, Anne enjoys traveling and hosting yoga retreats in Canada and abroad and she is also enjoys making art.
+When she is not teaching yoga, Anne enjoys traveling and hosting yoga retreats in Canada and abroad.
+She also enjoys making art.